JanRocketMan/janrocketman.github.io/_posts/2021-4-23-GANs-applications.md

 Here the top and bottom rows correspond to the predictions made by MoCo and GHFeat respectively with roughly similar encoder architectures.

-Overall, the thing is - to generate diverse and realistically-looking images the AdaIN statistics $y_s$ should contain as much information about the output as possible.
+Let me drop some intuitive pseudo-scientific explanation about this.
+To generate diverse and realistically-looking images the AdaIN statistics $y_s$ should contain as much information about the output as possible.
 Those will include many finest details like the texture of grass in outdoor images or the exact position of different objects in scene.
 In contrast, the features extracted from discriminative models (including those trained with Self-Supervision) are expected to have only features that correlate well with the class or instance labels and thus drop unrelated information about the image.
-Since the representation capacity of any model is limited, we're either left with a model that highly specialized for more abstract problems but fails on smth low-level tasks or a model that could be used in a variety of low-level tasks but has less useful features to solve abstract problems.
+Since the representation capacity of any model is limited, we're either left with a model that highly specialized for more abstract problems but fails on some low-level tasks or a model that could be used in a variety of low-level tasks but has less useful features to solve abstract problems.

-GHFeat looks like a second one, and it manages to significantly improve unsupervised approaches on a set of very special tasks that one might face in practice.
+Overall, the takeway is - if you need to solve a given downstream task, **a network with better classification accuracy does not necessarily perform better on it**.
+In cases when classical augmentations (like color jittering or random cropping) could make it harder to solve, it might be reasonable to replace your favorite Self-supervised feature extractor with GHFeat.

 # Image rendering with GANs

-WIP, stay tuned
+As the previous case sounded quite obvious, here is something that does not - we could use GANs to get 3D object shape from a single image.

+To get an intuition of how this works, let us firstly consider the problem of 3D estimation from a multi-view data.
+That's it -

 # Synthetic datasets and labels